drapado/PINGS/README.md

 The commands depend on your CUDA version (check it by `nvcc --version`).
 You may check the instructions [here](https://pytorch.org/get-started/previous-versions/).

-### 3. Install other dependency including the submodules
+### 3. Install other dependencies including the submodules

 ```
 pip3 install -r requirements.txt